delperugia/curlev/docs/reference_manual.md

 Or if a `std::future` was used, `get()` returns a structure with the same information.

-Note: because the data are copied into the promise, this approach may be slightly less efficient than the other methods.
+Note: because the response is moved to the `std::future`, it is not available anymore in the `HTTP` object.

 ## REST